vera-bernhard/PsyNamic-BERTvsLLMs/readme.md

 **Institution:** University of Zurich, Switzerland
 ---

-## Repository Overview

-This repository contains the code and data for the Master’s thesis
+This repository contains the code and data for the Master’s thesis by Vera Bernhard.
-**“Can LLMs Beat BERT in Biomedical Information Extraction?
-Evaluating Prompting and Fine-Tuning Strategies for NER and Classification”** by Vera Bernhard.

 ### Structure